 * * *

-Oxfam is now responding to the crisis by providing life-saving water, sanitation services, food, and cash.
-We aim to reach at least 3.5 million people, across Ethiopia, Kenya, and Somalia.
-Please donate to help.
+Oxfam responded to the crisis by providing life-saving water, sanitation services, food, and cash, aiming to reach at least 3.5 million people, across Ethiopia, Kenya, and Somalia.

 Oxfam supports the Charter to End Extreme Hunger